 The prospect of having one’s hearing tested for the first time can be a daunting one.
 Sometimes people feel a pressure from friends or family to have it checked, and people are often very worried about what the results will be- even if they already know that there is a problem.
 All this stress is compounded by not knowing what to expect.
-A diagnostic hearing assessment should include similar tests regardless of where you have it done, so keep reading to prepare yourself for your first appointment.
+A diagnostic hearing assessment should include similar tests regardless of where you have it done, so keep reading to know what to expect at your first hearing test.

 It is important to note that a ‘Diagnostic Hearing Test’ is not the same as a ‘Hearing Screening Test’.
 Hearing screening tests are typically more basic, and often done for free- they are helpful to indicate whether a diagnostic test is necessary, but a screening test is not sufficient to diagnose hearing loss or to treat it.
 If you are looking for a comprehensive analysis of your hearing ability, that will allow for ethical management of your hearing, you need to ensure that the test you are having is a full diagnostic hearing assessment performed by a registered hearing healthcare professional.